WeblateOrg/weblate/docs/admin/backup.rst

 Command line for manual backup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using a cron task, you can set up a bash command to be executed on a daily basis, for instance:
+Using a cron job, you can set up a bash command to be executed on a daily basis, for instance:

 .. code-block:: console